What is a Descending Triangle?

-So what exactly are chart patterns?
-Chart patterns are frequently used in technical analysis, which is the analysis methodology dealing with the evaluation of investments and identification of trading opportunities in price trends through the study of past market data.
-Chart patterns are used specifically by traders and investors to find significant patterns in the prices of financially traded assets such as stocks or bonds.
+So, what exactly are chart patterns?
+Chart patterns are frequently used in technical analysis, which is an analysis methodology for securities and helps in the identification of trading opportunities by charting the price trends of past market data.
+Chart patterns are used specifically by traders and investors to find significant patterns in the prices of publicly traded assets such as stocks or bonds.

-Patterns exist in every market throughout every time period and are heavily scrutinized because patterns in certain markets often show a high positive expectancy rate of being profitable.
+Patterns exist in every market throughout every time period and are heavily scrutinized because patterns in certain markets often show a high positive expectancy rate or have predictive value.
 As such, many investors and traders know that being able to identify patterns and the psychology behind a particular pattern is crucial to taking advantage of the pattern.

 Features of Descending Triangles